Diderot-Language/examples/README.md

 in the `svn co` commands below is the branch name at the end of the URL.

 The **vis15** branch contains features from other branches listed below, and is the focus of ongoing merge work.
+It now supports pthreads.
 The source is available via:

-	svn co -r5273 --username anonsvn --password=anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/vis15
+	svn co --username anonsvn --password=anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/vis15

-Before the vis15 branch, the vis12 branch (created with a [VIS'12](http://ieeevis.org/year/2012/info/call-participation/welcome) submission in mind) was the most reliable.
-It lacks some newer features in vis15, but it does have pthread support.
+Prior to the vis15 branch, the vis12 branch (created with a [VIS'12](http://ieeevis.org/year/2012/info/call-participation/welcome) submission in mind) was the most reliable.

 	svn co --username anonsvn --password=anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/vis12

 The **vis12-cl** branch is the only one with a working OpenCL backend.
-The vis12 branch's `diderotc` also advertises a `--target=cl` option, but it only works in the vis12-cl branch.
+Other branch's `diderotc` may advertise a `--target=cl` option, but it only works in the vis12-cl branch.

 	svn co --username anonsvn --password=anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/vis12-cl